badlydrawnrod/arviss/README.md

 ## Building the examples

-See the [this readme](examples/hello_world/arviss/README.md) to learn how to build the examples.
+See [this readme](examples/README.md) to learn how to build the examples.